unicode-org/icu/docs/userguide/design.md

 tables, it is faster to create a service from a registered ID than it is to create a service from rules.

-*To work around the lack of persistent registration, query the service for the parameters used to create it and then store those parameters in a file on a disk.*
+> :point_right: **Note**: To work around the lack of persistent registration, query the service for the parameters used to create it and then store those parameters in a file on a disk.

 For services whose IDs are locales, such as collation, the registered IDs must also be locales.
 For those services (like Transliteration or Timezones) that are